×

 When we asked expats and global nomads about the quality of medical care in Galway, they replied:

 "Healthcare services in Galway, are comprehensive and cater to the diverse needs of the population.
 The city is home to several public and private hospitals, including the University Hospital Galway, which is a major teaching hospital affiliated with the National University of Ireland, Galway.
 This hospital offers a wide range of services, including emergency care, maternity services, and specialized care in areas such as cardiology, oncology, and pediatrics.
 In addition to hospitals, Galway has numerous primary care centers and general practitioner clinics that provide essential healthcare services to the community.
 These facilities offer preventive care, routine check-ups, and treatment for minor illnesses and injuries.
 Many of these clinics also provide specialized services, such as mental health care, dental care, and physiotherapy.
 Pharmacies are also widely available throughout the city, providing prescription medications and over-the-counter remedies to residents.
 Some pharmacies offer additional services, such as health screenings and vaccinations.
 For those in need of long-term care or support, Galway has several nursing homes and assisted living facilities that cater to the elderly and individuals with disabilities.
 These facilities provide a range of services, including medical care, personal assistance, and social activities to help residents maintain their quality of life.
-Overall, healthcare services in Galway are accessible and comprehensive, ensuring that residents have access to the care they need to maintain their health and well-being," remarked one expat in Galway.
+Overall, healthcare services in Galway are accessible and comprehensive, ensuring that residents have access to the care they need to maintain their health and well-being," remarked one expat living in Galway.

 "Private health insurance is absolutely essential.
 The private hospitals are OK provided it is not an emergency.
 There is no 24 hour A and E. If it were available I would insure also for a fly you back to Germany for accidents and emergencies.
 I was left on a trolley for 30 hours falling a fall with a broken collar bone and ribs.
 I am over 70 with a heart condition.
-Some third world countries have better medical services than Ireland," remarked one expat living in Galway.
+Some third world countries have better medical services than Ireland," said one expat living in Galway.

 What are medical services in Galway like?